+Vacant in recent years, the school building educated Black students in the area until 1966, when Winchester Public Schools became integrated.
 Part of the building is devoted to a museum about the history of Douglas School.
-Winchester Public Schools officials said that the school’s history will be integrated into curriculum; students will take annual field trips there.
+Schools officials said that the school’s history has been integrated into curriculum; students now take annual field trips there.

 Shockey renovated and repurposed the 1927 and 1941 portions of the building, removing newer additions built in 1951 and 1961, and constructing a new structure for office space.
 The new ops building is a pre-engineered metal building, allowing for a clearspan interior and more flexibility for interior layout.